sameedshoaibb/care-banking-platform/care-banking-app/README.md

 ## API Testing

-Test the endpoints using curl (assumes port-forward is running):
+Test the endpoints using curl (make sure port-forward is running):

 ### Health Check
 ```bash
 curl -s http://localhost:8181/ping
 ```

-**Note:** We are using nginx reverse proxy to route the request to our backend-api.
+All requests route through the Nginx reverse proxy, which sits in front of the API.

 ### Create Account (Admin)
 ```bash